dji-sdk/Onboard-SDK-ROS/dji_sdk_dji2mav/README.md

 If the output of this ROS node prompts that every thing goes okay, you can see your ground control station has received the heartbeat and some sensors data from the vehicle.
 Now you can do some simple waypoint test on simulator.

-### Functional Specification
+## Functional Specification
 In waypoint function module, users can set latitude, longitude, altitude, heading and staytime for the waypoint.
 Users can upload waypoint list to the vehicle.
 The vehicle will wait till a current target is set by the users in the ground control station.
 The vehicle will directly go to that target waypoint and automatically carry out the rest of the waypoint list mission.

-### Architecture
+## Architecture
 The dji2mav is designed to meet multi ground control stations and easy expansibility demands.
-Some class is designed as lazy-mode singleton.
+Some classes are designed as lazy-mode singleton.

 ![dji2mav architecture](/dji_sdk_dji2mav/doc/img/arch.bmp?raw=true)

 #### 1. Setup
 It is easy to access dji2mav interface by getting instance of Config.
 There are two important methods in config:
 ```